ramon-pessoa/python_programming/README_CODE_26-50.md

 	c.
 Solution (Python) [make_palindrome_cubic_time.py].
 A solution that builds a 2D table.
 This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

+43. Problem #43 [Easy]: Implement a stack that has the following methods:
+	* push(val), which pushes an element onto the stack
+	* pop(), which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+	* max(), which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.

+	* Each method should run in constant time.

 44. Problem #44 [Medium]: We can determine how "out of order" an array A is by counting the number of inversions it has.
 Two elements A[i] and A[j] form an inversion if A[i] > A[j] but i < j.
 That is, a smaller element appears after a larger element.

 	* Given an array, count the number of inversions it has.
 Do this faster than O(N^2) time.